Analyzing the Surprising Variability in Word Embedding Stability Across Languages: Data

 \section{Data}

-Building on this definition of stability, we explore the stability of word embeddings in different languages.
-We work with two datasets, Wikipedia and the Bible.
-Wikipedia has more data, but covers fewer languages.
-The Bible is smaller, but covers more languages.
+In order to explore the stability of word embeddings in different languages, we work with two datasets, Wikipedia and the Bible.
+While Wikipedia has more data, the Bible covers more languages.
 Wikipedia is a comparable corpus, whereas the Bible is a parallel corpus.